 That said, there are some critical differences between Questrade and Wealthsimple.
-In this comparative analysis, Wealth Rocket hopes that our Wealthsimple vs. Questrade review will help you choose which of these two acclaimed online investing platforms is the right choice for your money.
+In this comparative analysis, Wealth Rocket hopes that our Wealthsimple vs Questrade 2022 review will help you choose which of these two acclaimed robo-advisor investing platforms (Wealthsimple Invest or Questwealth Portfolios) is the right choice for your money.

 First, let’s discuss how each of these online brokerages works, starting with Wealthsimple, followed by Questrade.

 |Account options||Registered & Non-Registed||Registered & Non-Registed|

 |Platforms||Web, Desktop, iOS, Android||Web, Desktop (Beta), iOS, Android|